Bring home rewards (and coupons) in the myPurina app.Download App

 Some people prefer to use pet pillers to give cats pills and find it easier than using their fingers.
 The one advantage is if your cat bites down while you’re pilling her, she bites the tube, not your hand.
 Follow the instructions below, using the pet pill device rather than your fingers on step 6.

-How to Give a Cat a Pill by Hand in 10 Steps
+How to Give a Cat a Pill By Hand in 10 Steps

 How do you give a cat a pill when she’s not eating?
 Or if she’s gotten wise to the pill hidden in the treat?
 If you’re wondering how to give a pill to a stubborn cat, you’ll need to learn how to give a cat a pill orally.